k-capehart/blog/content/posts/go-salesforce/index.md

 logger.Print("successfully updated " + strconv.Itoa(len(contacts)) + " contacts")
 ```

-This loops through the contacts variable that was populated from the query, and updates the `AccountId` to be that of the target account.
-The list is then passed as an argument to the `UpdateCollection()` method.
+This loops through the `contacts` variable that was populated from the query, and updates the `AccountId` to be that of the target account.
+The list is then passed as an argument to the `UpdateCollection` method.
 The batch size is given as 200 but can be adjusted anywhere in the range of 1-200.
 If everything succeeds, then log how many Contacts were updated.

 ### 5. Run the program

-The final code should look like this:
+The final code should look like this, but with your own org credentials:

 ```go
 package main